 Well, the main reason is that damp coffee grounds are the perfect breeding ground for mold.
 Therefore, if it isn’t cleaned out in a timely manner, you aren’t just compromising the taste of your coffee, but also your health.

 So, try to empty out the dregs every time you use the machine or make a habit of doing this every other use.
-Throw the coffee grounds out, wash (if possible), and dry with a paper towel before replacing.
+Throw the coffee grounds out, wash them (if possible), and dry them with a paper towel before replacing them.